masaaldosey/notes/cmake.md

 - There are multiple levels to filter the log outputs - `ERROR`, `WARNING`, `NOTICE`, `STATUS`, `VERBOSE`, `DEBUG` or `TRACE`.
 By default it is set to `STATUS`.
-- Instead of running `make` after generation of build tree, it is recommended to do the following instead.
+- Instead of running `make` after generation of build tree to build the project, it is recommended to do the following instead.
     ```bash
     $ cmake --build <dir>   # bare minimum
     $ cmake --build <dir> -j [<number-of-jobs>] # for parallel builds